a pixelated video game level-up screen representing SEO strategy

 I recently watched Mark Williams-Cook’s talk, Improve your SEO with video games and exploits, at brightonSEO 2025.

-The talk opens with him explaining how when he first played an online multiplayer game and found himself losing constantly – despite using the same tactics that the game taught him in single player mode.
+The talk opens with him explaining how, when he first played an online multiplayer game, he found himself losing constantly - despite using the same tactics that had served him well in the single player mode.

-In the unshackled multiplayer games, players were uncovering and exploiting every possible advantage they could – so anyone trying to play conventionally was defeated easily.
+In the unshackled multiplayer games, players were uncovering and exploiting every possible advantage they could - so anyone trying to play conventionally found themselves woefully caught off guard.

 what’s this got to do with seo?

 Mark likens this to learning SEO in theory vs how it operates in the real world.
-When you initially start diving into SEO, you’ll learn about the usual stuff: internal linking, headings, keywords and you feel like it’s straightforward.
+When you initially start diving into SEO, you’ll learn about the usual stuff: internal linking, heading hierarchy, keywords and you feel prepared to start.

-This is where Mark mentions the concept of the meta (or metagame) in gaming.
-You might have also heard it referred to as ‘game beyond the game’.
-Simply put, the meta is the optimal way players find to win – this might involve selecting a particular character, choosing certain items, or adopting a proven, dominant strategy.
+It’s at this point we introduce the concept of the meta (or metagame) in gaming, often referred to as ‘a game beyond the game’.
+In competitive games, this usually means finding the optimal way to win.
+This might involve selecting a particular character, choosing certain items, or adopting a proven, dominant style of gameplay.

 The game creators typically make adjustments to rebalance the game in response to this dominance.
-They often weaken the potency (‘nerf’) of certain items or characters.
-Alternatively, with so many players using the same strategy, the community may unearth a new meta designed to counter the current one.
+They often weaken the potency (‘nerf’) of certain items, abilities or characters.
+Alternatively, with so many players using the same strategy, the community may unearth a new meta designed to counter the current one (like a game of rock, paper, scissors).

 The meta doesn’t ever go away in either case; it simply has to change again and again.
 Mark likened this phenomenon to when SEO practitioners find something that works for manipulating Google’s algorithm.
 If an advantage exists in SEO, people will certainly exploit it to its fullest.